Argonne partners with New York Power Authority to help understand inland flood risk

 Argonne, Brookhaven collaborate to advance materials research

 Argonne and two other institutions are partnering with DOE’s Brookhaven National Laboratory, Upton, New York, to answer compelling questions surrounding a range of materials, including those for quantum and energy applications.

 The three-year, DOE-funded project centers around a mega-electron volt ultrafast electron diffraction (MUED) instrument.
 Inspired by devices like electron microscopes, the MUED instrument at Brookhaven is the first of its kind in the world.
 Scientists can learn more about materials during phase transitions, when materials undergo changes in physical properties.
 However, phase transitions occur quickly and are elusive to capture.
 Ultrafast instruments like MUED can pause materials in a state of non-equilibrium, permitting scientists to probe the materials and discover more about them.

-Scientists at Los Alamos National Laboratory (New Mexico) and The University of New Mexico (Albuquerque) are also collaborating on the project.
+Scientists at the DOE’s Los Alamos National Laboratory in Los Alamos, and The University of New Mexico, Albuquerque are also collaborating on the project.

 Collaboration with IBM widens the nation’s quantum talent pipeline